Structure of generalized Yamabe solitons and its applications: Abstract

 \section{Abstract}

-A. W. Cunha and E. L. Lima considered gradient $k$-Yamabe solitons and showed that the $\sigma_k$-curvature is constant under some assumption (Ann.
-Glob.
-Anal.
-Geom.
-62 (2022), 73-82.).
-Gradient conformal solitons are generalizations of gradient $k$-Yamabe solitons.
-In this paper, we give some triviality and classification results of gradient conformal solitons under the same assumption.
-As a corollary, we can get some triviality and classification results of gradient $k$-Yamabe solitons.
+We consider the broadest concept of the gradient Yamabe soliton, the conformal gradient soliton.
+In this paper, we elucidate the structure of complete gradient conformal solitons under some assumption, and provide some applications to gradient Yamabe solitons.
+These results enhance the understanding gained from previous research.
 Furthermore, we give an affirmative partial answer to the Yamabe soliton version of Perelman's conjecture.